 Even countries that have not signed and implemented the Nagoya Protocol may have national legislation governing access to genetic resources and ABS.
 The key to good regulatory compliance is to familiarise yourself with and understand the ABS process in the country that provides the resource.

-What help is available for SLU researchers?
+What help is available for SLU staff?